 Working out or playing sports

-Workout equipment, fast-paced movements and sweat will all increase the likelihood of damaging your ring — it could get caught on loose clothing, hit a hard surface, or even hurt someone else if you're playing a team sport.
-If your ring accidentally falls off while you're outdoors (running, rock climbing, etc.), you might not even realize it's missing until it's too late.
+Fast-paced movements, equipment, and sweat will all increase the likelihood of damaging your ring—it could get caught on loose clothing, hit a hard surface, or even hurt someone else if you're playing a team sport.
+And if your ring accidentally falls off while you're outdoors (running, rock climbing, etc.), you might not even realize it's missing until it's too late.

 Being in the water, especially if it’s cold, causes your fingers to temporarily shrink.
-Even if your ring is normally a snug fit, it could easily slip off in cold water and get lost.
-Pool chemicals, such as chlorine, can harm your ring, and when you throw sunscreen or a sandy beach into the mix, things get really messy (not to mention that crashing waves make it nearly impossible to ever find your ring again if it falls off in the ocean).
-This is one of the most important times when to take off your engagement ring — trust us, it's not worth the risk.
+Even if your ring is normally a snug fit (find out how to get it properly sized here), it could easily slip off in cold water and get lost.
+Pool chemicals, such as chlorine, can harm or discolor your ring by weakening the stone and metal.
+If you're at the beach, things get really messy when you add sunscreen or sand into the mix (not to mention that crashing waves make it nearly impossible to ever find your ring again if it falls off in the ocean).
+Going for a dip, whether it's in a pool, lake, or ocean, is one of the most important times when to take off your engagement ring—trust us, it's not worth the risk.

 You can probably imagine the scenario here: you’re washing dishes when suddenly your ring slips off and falls down the drain.
 Yikes!
 If you don’t want to remove your ring every time you wash dishes, invest in a pair of rubber gloves.
 They'll keep your ring safe and will also help your hands stay soft and moisturized.